JettHu/ComfyUI_TGate/README.md

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) reference implementation for [T-GATE](https://github.com/HaozheLiu-ST/T-GATE).

+T-GATE could brings **10%-50% speed up** for different diffusion models, only **slightly** reduces the quality of the generated images and maintains the original composition.

 > Some monkey patch is used for current implementation.
 If any error occurs, make sure you have the latest version.

 If my work helps you, consider giving it a star.